sebcrozet/kiss3d/README.md

 ## Acknowledgements

-Thanks to all the Rustafarians for their help, and their OpenGL/ffmpeg/stb-image/etc. bindings.
+Thanks to all the Rustaceans for their help, and their OpenGL/ffmpeg/stb-image/etc. bindings.